A Father’s Gift

 In 1965, there was a war between India and Pakistan and Bilal wanted to know “Why is there all this hate?”
 This is the true story of a special gift Dr. Bilal Ahmed, a Pakistani Muslim, received from his father when he was thirteen.
-He offered his story as a gift to storyteller, Noa Baum, to shape and retell and, now, having told it to you, she hopes you will pass it on.

 - How important was the father’s gift to his 13-year old son?
 How many years before the son really understood the conversation?